Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/OAuthRedirectExample/README.md

 ### Add a Redirect URI
 Switch to the "Authentication" tab and scroll down to "Redirect URIs" section at the bottom of the page.

-Add the custom url scheme you wish to use with the app - e.g. "myapp".
+Add the custom url scheme you wish to use with the app - e.g. "exampleapp".
 This will be the base for the redirect Url that your app will be set to handle.

 ### Add the ClientID to your app
 Open the file `OAuthRedirectExample.pro` file and set your ClientID which you obtained when you registered you app online to be the new value for `CLIENT_ID` - e.g. DEFINES +="CLIENT_ID=\"XXXXXXXXXXX\"" where "XXXXXXXXXXX" is your ClientID.
+Set the url scheme you defined to be the new value of `URL_SCHEME`.

 ## Register the custom URL scheme
 Registering a custom URL scehem is handled differently on each platform.
 On some platforms there are a number of ways this can be achieved.
 This sample outlines some approaches for each of the supported platforms which can be used while developing.
 When releasing a product you will need to determine the best way to carry out the registration of the url scheme on your user's systems.